 - Edison Innovation Green Growth Fund

-- Clean Energy Solutions Large Scale CHP-Fuel Cell Program (LSCHP-FC)
+- Clean Energy Solutions Large Scale CHP-Fuel Cell Program

 The Edison Innovation Clean Energy Manufacturing Fund is administered jointly by the NJBPU and the New Jersey Economic Development Authority.
 The fund supports the commercialization and development of Class 1 renewable energy and energy efficiency technologies in New Jersey.
 Eligible technologies include:

 - Class I renewable energy, such as photovoltaic, solar, wind energy, renewably fueled fuel cells, wave, tidal, renewably generated hydrogen, sustainable harvested biomass and methane gas from landfills.

 - Energy efficiency equipment and technology that reduce electric or natural gas consumption, such as furnaces, boilers and air conditioning systems with higher efficiencies than adopted New Jersey building energy codes or federal or New Jersey appliance standards; as well as lighting systems, including LED lights and energy monitoring and control systems would qualify.

 - Other technologies or equipment that can demonstrate their integral nature to the development of Class I renewable energy and energy efficiency technologies, including "balance of system" technologies that produce or support the production of renewable or clean electricity generation.